Software-Only Installation

 firefly-logger-loaddb

-may work to setup the database depending on the specifics of the system configuration.
-If not: -
+should work to setup the database depending on the specifics of the system configuration.
+If not:-

 Create a database and database user for Firefly then load